epigraphy-info/epigraphy-info/meeting_pages/workshop_10.md

     <td>Maria Rosaria Ariano</td>
     <td><a
         href="{{ site.baseurl }}/documents/workshop_10/abstracts/Ariano.html"
-        >From stone to dataset: proposing a digital workflow for analyzing out-ofcontext inscriptions.
+        >From stone to dataset: proposing a digital workflow for analyzing out-of-context inscriptions.
 An example of a votive dedication in Eastern Sicily</a>
       </td>
   </tr>